microsoft/CNTK/bindings/python/doc/tutorials.rst

 Try these notebooks pre-installed on `CNTK Azure Notebooks`_ for free.

-For our Japanese users, you can find some of the `tutorials in Japanese`_.
+For our Japanese users, you can find some of the `tutorials in Japanese`_ (unsupported).

 .. _`Logistic Regression`: https://github.com/Microsoft/CNTK/blob/v2.0.beta15.0/Tutorials/CNTK_101_LogisticRegression.ipynb
 .. _`Feed Forward network`: https://github.com/Microsoft/CNTK/blob/v2.0.beta15.0/Tutorials/CNTK_102_FeedForward.ipynb